GauravDhuri/missingskill-learning/javascript/javascriptAdvanced.md

 ## <span class="header2">Hoisting</span>

-<span class="highlight">Hoisting is nothing but a default behaviour of JavaScript to move variable declaration to the top of the scope</span>.
-The important thing to remember here is that only declarations will be moved to the top and not initalization.
+<span class="highlight">Hoisting is nothing but a default behavior of JavaScript to move variable declaration to the top of the scope</span>.
+The important thing to remember here is that only declarations will be moved to the top and not initialization.

 <img src="../assests/Hoisting.jpg" width="500">